By Scott Meacham

 Copyright © 2018, The Oklahoma Publishing Co.

-Kenneth Knoll, chief operating officer at WeGoLook, has been on i2E’s radar since he was a student at the University of Tulsa and led a team that earned first place in the Governor’s Cup (now the Love’s Cup) collegiate business plan competition.
+Kenneth Knoll, chief operating officer at WeGoLook, has been on i2E’s radar since he was a student at the University of Tulsa and led a team that earned first place in the Governor’s Cup (now the Entrepreneur’s Cup) collegiate business plan competition.

 Knoll’s story shares many of the same themes that we at i2E often hear from young entrepreneurs.
 He didn’t grow up with the high-growth entrepreneurial bug; he’s quick to say that he never set out to create the next Google or Microsoft.